arnitdo/arnitdo/README.md

 # Hi there 👋
 I'm Arnav, a Third Year Computer Engineering student at Dwarkadas J Sanghvi College of Engineering.
-I love developing complex backend systems and sleek UIs using NextJS, React and Typescript.
+I love developing complex backend systems and sleek UIs using NextJS, React and Typescript, integrating with databases like PostgreSQL, MySQL, MongoDB, Firebase and Neo4J.
 I've also worked with CI/CD and DevOps, with Linux, Docker and AWS.
 Let's connect!

 ## Check out my past projects!
 - [ThinQ](https://github.com/arnitdo/ThinQ) -  A comprehensive solution for virtual classrooms, providing a wide range of features to enhance online learning